 - A sudden loss of vision

-The truth is, you may have glaucoma and not recognize any noticeable symptoms.
+The truth is, you may have the disease and not recognize any noticeable glaucoma symptoms.
 And unfortunately, any vision lost to glaucoma can never be regained.
-There is no cure for glaucoma but there are treatments available.
+There is no cure, but glaucoma treatments are available.

 It’s important to stay on top of your yearly vision exams so your doctor can check for signs of glaucoma and other common eye conditions.
 If you are overdue for your yearly exam, schedule an appointment with our of our doctors today.